 Geographic distance between parents can create ongoing conflicts about parenting time schedules, transportation responsibilities, and children’s involvement in activities.
 These practical challenges require detailed planning and clear agreements to prevent future disputes.

-The Wayne County Friend of The Court (FOC) deals with issues surrounding family law, such as divorce, child custody, parenting time and general welfare of children.
-The FOC serves as an investigative and enforcement arm of the court, helping judges make informed decisions about family matters.
+The Wayne County Friend of the Court (FOC) handles family law matters, including divorce, child custody, parenting time, and the general welfare of children.
+The FOC serves as the court’s investigative and enforcement arm, helping judges make informed decisions in family matters.

-The FOC conducts investigations in contested custody cases, interviewing parents, children, and sometimes other relevant parties like teachers or childcare providers.
+The FOC conducts investigations in contested custody cases, interviewing parents, children, and, when relevant, other parties such as teachers or childcare providers.
 They review documentation, visit homes when necessary, and prepare recommendations for the court regarding custody and parenting time arrangements.

-The Wayne County Friend FOC will give general advice as to what forms to fill out; however they cannot tell you what to include on the forms themselves.
+The Wayne County Friend FOC will provide general advice on which forms to fill out; however, they cannot tell you what to include on the forms themselves.
 Their role in this regard is primarily guidance – it is not legal advice.
-In order to make sure you’re protected and in the best situation, it is strongly advised to consult with an experienced Wayne County family lawyer that is an expert in both state law and the family local court system.
+To ensure you’re protected and in the best possible situation, it is strongly advised to consult an experienced Wayne County family lawyer who is an expert in both state law and the local family court system.

 Support enforcement represents another major FOC responsibility.
 They monitor support payments, investigate non-payment situations, and implement various collection methods when parents fall behind on their obligations.
 This can include wage garnishment, asset seizure, and coordination with other agencies.